isomerpages/pa-corp/_our-programmes/PAssion Wave/50th Anniversary Celebrations.md

 </div>
 <p>Calling all adventure-loving families!
 Whether you're a “newbie” or a
-“knowbie”, enjoy one-for-one family kayaking packages in celebration of PAssion Wave 50th Anniversary and National Family Festival this June and July.&nbsp; Enjoy the thrill of family kayaking!
+“knowbie”, enjoy one-for-one family kayaking packages in celebration of PAssion Wave's 50th Anniversary and National Family Festival this June and July.&nbsp; Enjoy the thrill of family kayaking!
 Expert trainers will be on hand to guide families for a delightful experience on the water.</p>
 <p>Dates: 2 June to 31 July 2024</p>
 <p>&nbsp;Location:&nbsp; All PAssion Wave outlets except East Coast&nbsp;</p>
 <p>Register via the links below for the One-for-One Family Kayaking Package:&nbsp;</p>